Mastering the Python GitHub API: A Practical Guide for Developers

 Automating Issue Management

 GitHub API allows developers to automate the creation of issues and manage them dynamically.
-Automating issue creation can be useful when external systems detect errors or when certain events trigger new tasks.
+Automating issue creation or posting an issue comment can be useful when external systems detect errors or when certain events trigger new tasks.

 1. Creating Issues Automatically